lillihlew/RecipeRoulette/READ_ME.txt

 DO NOT TOUCH THIS.
 ANY WORK YOU WANT TO TRY, DO IN THE PROJECT COPY FOLDER.
 THIS FOLDER WORKS.
 DO NOT BREAK IT.
 THIS WON'T WORK UNLESS YOU BRING IT TO YOUR DESKTOP, THAT'S WHERE THE ENVIRONMENT IS SET UP.
 BUT IT DOES WORK IN THE DESKTOP!
 I PUT IT AWAY FOR ORGANIZATION.
+It works just fine where it is, but should future errors occur, refer back to this! ^

 File system breakdown:
 - recipegen is the folder that generates the recipe based on input ingredients.
 It contains all of the non-html app methods and whatnot.
 I own everything in there except for the recipes dataset.